jakob-bagterp/colorist-for-python/docs/user-guide/materials/terminal-support.md

+---
+title: Supported Colors and Styles by Terminals
+description: Not all terminals support all types of ANSI escape codes.
+Get a list of which Colorist methods are supported by which terminals.
+tags:
+    - Documentation
+---

 # Supported Colors and Styles by Terminals
 ## Limited Support for ANSI Escape Codes
 Colorist is based on [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code), a standard that defines colors, styling, and effects for text in terminal windows.
 Note that most terminals support all color options, but not all.